intro-graphics/team-project-untitled/README.md

 ## Player guide
 ### Game play
+- The first loading may take up to five seconds due to 3D model loading
 - The game will immediately start when the user enter `localhost:8000`
 - The movemont of blocks could be controlled by arrow keys
   - Move left and right by pressing left and right arrow key